pydoit/doit/doc/developer.rst

 Generators return python dictionaries to represent tasks.
 The task name is given by function name of the task generator less the initial string ``task_``.
 For example the task name for "task_doXYZ" would be "doXYZ".

-As a convenience to users if the task only defines an ``action`` they don't need to return it in a dictionary.

 There are two kinds of tasks generators.
 Task generators that define a single a task, or define multiple sub-tasks.
 To define multiple sub-tasks instead of returning a single dictionary it must return a generator using `python-generator <http://docs.python.org/tut/node11.html#SECTION00111000000000000000000>`_